RedVoxInc/redvox-python-sdk/docs/v1.5.0/redvox-api900-docs.md

 | has_image_channel() | bool |
 | image_channel() | Optional[ImageChannel] |

-It's also possible to convert a WrappedRedvoxPacker into a compressed array of bytes.
+It's also possible to convert a WrappedRedvoxPacket into a compressed array of bytes.
 This can be achieved by calling the compressed_buffer method on a WrappedRedvoxPacket.

 | Name | Type |
 | compressed_buffer() | bytes |